Irving Penn: Photography

+The platinum process requires direct contact with the negative, without enlargement, so Penn first needed to create flawless negatives the same size as the desired print.
+He then hand-coated paper with platinum emulsion.
+When dry, the paper was sandwiched with the negative and exposed to light before processing.
+Rigorous experimentation revealed that recoating a print with a secondary emulsion and making a second or third exposure of the same image on a single sheet of paper yielded prints of greater depth and subtlety.
+Penn solved the problem of aligning and re-aligning the negative and the print surface over multiple exposures by borrowing a technique from the graphic arts: he mounted his paper on a sheet of aluminum with a series of registration guides along the top edge.
+Penn was guarded about the preparation of his emulsions and his precise formulations varied considerably.
+He frequently introduced palladium and iron salts into his coatings to achieve desired effects.

 Penn's still life compositions are sparse and highly organized, assemblages of food or objects that articulate the abstract interplay of line and volume.
 Penn's photographs are composed with a great attention to detail, which continues into his craft of developing and making prints of his photographs.
 Penn experimented with many printing techniques, including prints made on aluminum sheets coated with a platinum emulsion rendering the image with a warmth that untoned silver prints lacked.
 His black and white prints are notable for their deep contrast, giving them a clean, crisp look.

 While steeped in the Modernist tradition, Penn also ventured beyond creative boundaries.
 The exhibition Earthly Bodies consisted of series of posed nudes whose physical shapes range from thin to plump; while the photographs were taken in 1949 and 1950, they were not exhibited until 1980.

 He continued to capture collections by his favorite designers, such as John Galliano for Dior, Karl Lagerfeld for Chanel, and Christian Lacroix, for Vogue, incorporating these darker themes into his images.